nimishamw/diem/developers.diem.com/docs/policies/code-of-conduct.md

 ---
-id: code-of-conduct
+title: "Contributor Covenant Code of Conduct"
+slug: "code-of-conduct"
+hidden: false
+metadata:
-title: Contributor Covenant Code of Conduct
+  title: "Contributor Covenant Code of Conduct"
+  description: "Read the code of conduct for all contributors."
+createdAt: "2021-02-04T01:03:54.021Z"
+updatedAt: "2021-02-04T01:03:54.021Z"
 ---
 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as